Sitecore/Sitecore.Pathfinder/README.md

 Pathfinder makes it easy to start working with Sitecore.

 1. Install a clean Sitecore (e.g. using [SIM (Sitecore Instance Manager](https://marketplace.sitecore.net/modules/sitecore_instance_manager.aspx))
-2. Create an empty folder and xcopy the Pathfinder files to the .sitecore.tools subfolder
+2. Create an empty folder and xcopy the Pathfinder files to the sitecore.tools subfolder
-3. Execute the scc.exe in the .sitecore.tools folder
+3. Execute the scc.exe in the sitecore.tools folder
 4. Edit the scconfig.json file to setup 'project-unique-id', 'wwwroot' and 'host-name'
 5. Done - you are now ready

 In step 3 Pathfinder creates a blank project for you.
-It consists of a number of directories and files, including an scc.cmd file which is a shortcut to the .sitecore.tools\scc.exe file.
+It consists of a number of directories and files, including an scc.cmd file which is a shortcut to the sitecore.tools\scc.exe file.

 ## How does Pathfinder make Sitecore easier
 * Familiar developer experience: Edit source files, build project, test website, repeat.